DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Experiments

 \subsection{\tamp{}: Joint searching and sampling}

-In prior experiments, we demonstrate the quality of learned model in a stand-alone context, where the end-effector is simplified as a moving gripper.
-In the following experiments, we test the learned models in a complete \tamp{} system.
-Diffusion models are combined with other samplers such as IK and motion planners, in order to solve a multi-step task.
+In prior experiments, we verify the sampling capability of our learned models.
+In the following section, we test the learned models in a complete \tamp{} system.
+Diffusion models and learned classifiers are combined with other samplers such as IK and motion planners, in order to solve a multi-step manipulation task.
+The end-effector in previous experiments is simplified as a moving gripper.
+In this experiment, we add the full-arm motion and enforce additional constraints such as the sampled end-effector poses being reachable.
+These additional constraints need to be considered jointly.
+If none of the sampled trajectories satisfy all constraints, we either draw more samples, or search for a new task plan that has a different constraint relation.
+We use PDDLStream to jointly search the task plan and make calls to corresponding samplers.

-We evaluate on three tasks, which are shown in Fig.~\ref{fig:pddlstream_task}.
-1) \textit{Close} Goal state is the microwave door at closed location.
-Initial state is the door at an opened position, where there is an obstacle blocking in between the door and the base.
-2) \textit{Stow-close} The goal is to have an object stowed in the microwave and door closed at the end.
+We evaluate three tasks, shown in Fig.~\ref{fig:pddlstream_task}.
+1) \textit{Close}: The goal state is the microwave door at the closed location.
+The initial state is the door at an opened position, where there is an obstacle blocking the door from directly being closed.
+2) \textit{Stow-Close}: The goal is to have an object stowed in the microwave and the door is closed at the end.
 The object is initialized to be at a fixed location that won't block the microwave.
-3) \textit{Stow-close-blocked} The goal is the same as \textit{Stow-close}.
-However, the door needs to be fully opened before stowing as the object is larger.
+3) \textit{Stow-Close-B}: The goal is the same as \textit{Stow-Close}.
+However, the door needs to be fully opened before stowing, as the object is larger.
 The object is initialized near the microwave which may block the opening action.
-More details on the domains are available \href{https://sites.google.com/view/dimsam-tamp}{here}.

-As in the previous experiments, for the microwave, the planner only receives a partial point cloud captured from a randomized viewpoint.
-The initial location and geometry of the object to be stowed and obstacle are known.
-We use a Franka Emika robot with a mobile base link along the x-axis.

-In addition to learned classifiers and samplers, we use the robot URDF and computed IK solutions for the whole arm movement.
-The predicted waypoint is set as the target end point of gripper.
-For collision checking between robot arm and a predicted microwave state, we approximate the arm using bounding boxes and query the learned collision checker.
-For the initial observation, collision checking is based explicitly on closest distance to observed points.
-Motion plans are computed by bidirectional RRT.
+As in the previous experiments, the planner only receives a partial point cloud of the microwave captured from a random viewpoint.
+The initial location and geometry of the object to be stowed and the obstacle are known.
+We use a Franka Emika robot arm with a mobile base link along the X-axis.
+The predicted waypoints $q_1, ..., q_{T-1}$ are set as the target endpoint of the gripper.
+We use the robot URDF to compute IK solutions for the arm.
+For collision checking between the robot arm and a predicted microwave state $z$, we approximate links of the arm using bounding boxes and query the learned collision checker.
+We use the learned latent collision checker for all predicted states and the partial point cloud for the initial state.
+We compute the motion plans using a bidirectional RRT.